marboo/marboo-doc/en/custom-folder-viewer.md

 save the file, and the config will be updated.

-BTW, you can enter **t** to open Terminal with current directory, useful for terminal user.
+BTW, you can enter <kbd>t</kbd> to open Terminal with current directory, useful for terminal user.